Stand up paddle boards are surprisingly versatile.

-Once you purchase or rent one of these boards, you have a wealth of different options at your disposal, including all of the following:
+Once you purchase or rent a SUP board, you have a wealth of different options at your disposal, including all of the following:

 Stand Up Paddling

 It’s an obvious one, but one of the best ways way to use your SUP board is at it was intended.

 SUP boards are perfect for those days when the surf is flat, and you’re forced to leave your longboard at home.